-Learn to count to ten in Chinese with a sensory writing tray.
+Learn to count to ten in Chinese with a Chinese New Year-themed sensory writing tray.

-Learn to count to ten in Chinese :: sensory writing tray
+Learn to count to ten in Chinese with a sensory writing tray

-We’re using all our senses to learn how to count to ten in Chinese, as part of our Chinese New Year activities; combining this free printable of Chinese numbers with a sensory writing tray for some hands-on learning.
+We’re using all our senses to learn how to count to ten in Chinese as part of our Chinese New Year activities.

 Learning the numbers one to ten is a nice introduction to learning another language.
 It lets children see that they are a global kid, part of a big wide world of countries and cultures, where they will find many differences (such as different languages and letters) but also many similarities (such as how we all count, and celebrate festivals with our family).

-For our Chinese-inspired writing tray we’re using red salt with some added gold sparkles (you can use edible gold dust or gold glitter), and some Chinese spices mixed in for scent (star anise, cinnamon and ground cloves).
+For our Chinese-inspired writing tray we’re using red salt with some added gold sparkles (you can use edible gold dust or biodegradable gold glitter) and Chinese spices mixed in for scent (star anise, cinnamon and ground cloves).

 0 líng